sultan-hassan/CosmoGemma/README.md

 # CosmoGemma: Enhancing Research Productivity in Cosmology using Gemma

-This repository contains all codes used to develop CosmoGemma,which is a project as a part of KaggleX Fellowship Program (Cohort 4): https://www.kaggle.com/kagglex.
+This repository contains all codes/data used to develop CosmoGemma, which is a project as a part of KaggleX Fellowship Program (Cohort 4): https://www.kaggle.com/kagglex.

 ## What is CosmoGemma?